kantega/reststop/README.md

 A Reststop plugin is simply a Maven module, in which your provide a collection of Servlet Filters, and methods to start and stop (init and destroy) your plugin.
-You also have a simple dependency injection system for eksporting classes from one plugin, and injecting them in another.
+You also have a simple dependency injection system for exporting services from one plugin, and injecting them by type in another.

 Reststop already provide a set of very useful plugins.
 We recommend you start looking at the following: